yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

 shell commands, pi stuff in general:
    - [CS107E repo] (http://cs107e.github.io/guides/)

-### Deliverables before the first lab (wed):
+### Deliverables before thursday:

 Do these on your own (described more in the rest of the document):

  0. Check-out the class git repo.
  1. Figure out how to add a local `~/bin` directory in your home directory to your shell's `PATH` variable.
  2. Have a way to mount a micro-SD card on your laptop.
 You may need an adaptor.
-      We will have some at the lab, but it's better if you have your own.
-   3. Make sure you know how to use common unix commands such as:
-      `ls`, `mkdir`, `cd`, `pwd`.
+ 3. Make sure you know how to use common unix commands such as: `ls`, `mkdir`, `cd`, `pwd`.
-   4. Read through the first lab (`0-blink/README.md`) and look through the code.
+ 4. Read through the [README.md](README.md) and look through the code.
  5. Ideally: Install the rest of the software needed by Part 3 and Part 4 of the lab.

 ### *Turn-in*